 Jerk Chicken Rice Bowl is loaded with savory Caribbean spices.
-You'll be whisked away to Jamaica when you taste this sweet and spicy dish!
+You'll be whisked away to Jamaica when you taste this sweet and spicy dish that's ready in 30 minutes!

 What's Special About This Recipe?